matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 This way you can create a wallet, which corresponding L1 account could be created using the CREATE2 opcode.
 The `syncSigner` pubKeyHash is encoded as a part of the salt for CREATE2.
 Note that you do not need to manually add it to the `saltArg` of the `create2Data` as it is done automatically.

-Such wallets are the only ones that do not need to sign Ethereum messages for transactions.
-Also, unlocking these accounts costs less than unlocking `ECDSA` accounts.
+Such wallets are not required to provide Ethereum signatures for transactions.
+Unlike the `ECDSA` wallets, which have to verify the signature for ChangePubKey onchain, `CREATE2` wallets only require to check that the pubKeyHash is included in the CREATE2 digest.
+Thus, the ChangePubKey costs less for this kind of account than for the `ECDSA` one, but that comes with a limitation: the L2 private key can not be changed.
+Also, this type of account can not be used to onboard users from existing L1 addresses.

 > Signature